davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/security.md

-When an Apache Shiro Realm (such as `DefaultLdapRealm`) is declared and registered in the Spring `ApplicationContext` as a Spring bean, Spring Boot automatically detects this `Realm` bean (or `Realm` beans if more than one is configured), and the servers in the {pivotal-gemfire-name}
-cluster are automatically configured with authentication and authorization enabled.
+When an Apache Shiro Realm (such as `DefaultLdapRealm`) is declared and registered in the Spring `ApplicationContext` as a Spring bean, Spring Boot automatically detects this `Realm` bean (or `Realm` beans if more than one is configured), and the servers in the VMware GemFire cluster are automatically configured with authentication and authorization enabled.